 Many patients who chose breast augmentation also want to reshape their bodies in other ways.
 Often, they combine breast augmentation with liposuction to reduce pockets of fat around their midsection or bra line and a tummy tuck to trim and tighten loose skin on the abdomen.
-This is a popular body contouring combination for moms or those who have lost a significant amount of weight.
+This is a popular body contouring combination, often called a mommy makeover, for women after pregnancy and breastfeeding or losing a significant amount of weight.
 You can read more about this in our blog post.

 Is Breast Augmentation Painful?

 We always strive to improve patient comfort.
 We perform ultrasound-guided anesthesia blocks to reduce pain after surgery.
 The nerves responsible for pain after surgery can be temporarily anesthetized, giving long-lasting post-surgical pain relief.

 Your incisions will be covered with tape for 1 to 2 weeks as your sutures are naturally absorbed.
 Most patients return to daily activities within the first week and resume strenuous upper body activity after 3 to 4 weeks.